The Arrival of Helene

 - Planning for redundancy saves lives.

-The work is far from over.
 Communities like Spruce Pine, Chimney Rock, and Montreat have only begun the long process of rebuilding.
-In the next article, we’ll highlight these recovery stories, how wastewater treatment systems were brought back online in weeks, how transportation corridors were remapped using advanced survey technology, and how towns are navigating the FEMA process to fund long-term recovery.
+In the next article, we’ll highlight these recovery stories.
+We will explore how wastewater treatment systems were brought back online in weeks, how transportation corridors were remapped using advanced survey technology, and how towns navigate the FEMA process to fund long-term recovery.

-Because rebuilding is more than replacing what was lost.
+Rebuilding is more than replacing what was lost.
 It’s about ensuring that when the next storm comes, WNC is stronger and safer.